 Pepper spray is an aerosol-based skin and eye irritant used in self-dense situations.
-There are three active ingredients in pepper spray: CS (Chlorobenzylidene-malononitrile), CN (Chloroacetophenone), and OC (Oleoresin Capsicum), which is the same chemical that gives peppers a spicy taste.
+There are three active ingredients in pepper spray: CS (Chlorobenzylidene-malononitrile), CN (Phenacyl chloride), and OC (Oleoresin Capsicum), which is the same chemical that gives peppers a spicy taste.

 Chemical Breakdown of Active Ingredients

-A combination of these 3 substances make up the high quality military and police grade pepper spray products.
+A combination of these 3 substances makes up the high-quality military and police grade pepper spray products.

 Effects of Pepper Spray on the Body